-For the first time in Western Australia, strata managers will receive a legislated framework of responsibilities to guide you in your role.
+For the first time in Western Australia, strata managers have a legislated framework of responsibilities to guide them in their role

-- There will be clear requirements and guidelines about what your clients, the strata companies, can expect from you.
+- There are clear requirements and guidelines about what your clients, the strata companies, can expect from you.
 Many of these expectations are things which all effective strata managers already do now – though there are some new requirements too.

-- Volunteer strata managers will also receive guidance on how this relationship should work through the new law and regulations.
+- Volunteer strata managers receive guidance on how this relationship should work through the new law and regulations.

 What you need to know

 Statutory duties under the new law now include: